Sport in Western Australia: Association Football (Soccer)

-Association Football is Western Australia’s most played and participated football code, and only second to Swimming as the most played and participated sports in both the state and nationally.
+Association football is one of the most participated in sports in Western Australia.

-Perth Glory competes in the national A-League.
+The Perth Glory currently competes in the national A-League as the only representative from WA.

 They were crowned A-League Premiers in the 2018-19 season.
 In the previous National Soccer League, Perth Glory was a relatively successful team by winning the last titles of the NSL (2002-03 & 2003-04).
 Perth Glory's home games are played at Perth Oval, although they have played finals at Perth Stadium.